StanfordMSL/TrajBridge/Tools/README.rst

 Installing the Drone files
 ==========================

-The Drones directory contains several files needed to setup the drone when powered on.
+The Drone directory contains several files needed to setup the drone when powered on.
 These files contain system level services and some configurations needed for the drone to run correctly.
 If there files under this directory have been updated since you last used the drone or this is the first time setting up